danforthcenter/plantcv-annotate/docs/documentation.md

 ### Updating PlantCV documentation

-Follow the [contribution guide](CONTRIBUTING.md) to learn how clone a copy of the PlantCV-Annotate repository, edit files, and generate a `pull` request to merge your updates back into the main repository.
-Changes to PlantCV should be done in a branch, and pull against the `main` branch  which corresponds to the `latest` version of the documentation on Read the Docs.
+Follow the [installation guide](installation.md#installing-plantcv-for-contributors) to learn how clone a copy of the PlantCV-Annotate repository.
+Then see the main PlantCV [contribution guide](https://plantcv.readthedocs.io/en/latest/CONTRIBUTING/) for an overview on how to edit files, and generate a `pull` request to merge your updates.
+Changes to PlantCV-Annotate should be done in a branch, and pull against the `main` branch  which corresponds to the `latest` version of the documentation on Read the Docs.

 PlantCV-Annotate is an add-on package to compliment functionality of